Samsara Blues Experiment

-Samsara Blues Experiment is a German band founded in summer 2007 by guitarist Christian Peters after leaving the band Terraplane.
+Samsara Blues Experiment is a German band founded in summer 2007 by guitarist Christian Peters after leaving the German psychedelic groove rock band, Terraplane.

 The line-up since autumn 2008 includes Hans Eiselt on second guitar, Richard Behrens on bass and Thomas Vedder on drums.
 All members had been active in different underground bands before.
 Samsara Blues Experiment plays a mixture between Stoner Rock, Psychedelic Rock and folkloristic influences, especially from raga.

 After releasing the first demo the band performed on various occasions in Germany, USA west coast, Italy, Austria, Netherlands and Belgium.

 In November 2020, the band announced on their Facebook page that they are going into an indefinite hiatus.
+In 2024 the band announced a final break up while all members keep being active in new musical projects.